 The OCP reflects the community’s values and priorities.

-By setting out a clear community vision today, the Town can shape future growth in a way that is sustainable and provides a high quality of life for current and future residents.
+By setting out a clear community vision today, we can shape our future growth in a way that is sustainable and provides a high quality of life for current and future residents.

-All municipal policies, plans and regulations must be in alignment with the OCP Bylaw; it acts as a powerful guide for Town planning and Council decision-making.
+All municipal policies, plans and regulations must be in alignment with the OCP Bylaw, so it is a powerful guide for Town decision-making.

-An effective OCP provides clear direction but does not prevent change based on evolving policies.
+An effective OCP provides clear direction but does not preclude change based on evolving circumstances or interpretation of policies by Council and staff.
+In this way, an OCP is often considered a “living document”.

-Council, Town staff, developers and professionals (architects, engineers, planners, landscape architects, etc.) use the OCP to understand the community needs for housing and other land uses, transportation services, infrastructure and amenities.
+Council, Town staff, developers, and professionals use the OCP to align housing, land use, transportation, infrastructure, and amenities with community priorities.
 They also use the OCP to understand which areas are suitable for development and which are not (environmentally sensitive areas, steep slopes, hazardous areas, etc.).

-The public can use the OCP to gain a better understanding of local issues and how they are planned to be addressed or what changes may happen in their neighbourhood.
+The public can use the OCP to understand local issues, planned solutions, and potential changes in their neighbourhood.